 Accommodation: Stay two nights at one of two small ‘residencial’ (pension).
 All rooms have private facilities.
 The pension has its own restaurant where you will enjoy this evenings meal.

-Option 1: Walk from Machico up to the viewpoint of Pico de Facho (322m) before joining the Levada (irrigation channel) de Canical.
+Option 1: Taxi or walk to the start of the Levada (irrigation channel) de Canical.
 You can follow this to its source near Ribeira de Machico above the village of Marocos.
 This levada was built in relatively recent times and is easy to follow.
 From Ribeira de Machico transfer (included in tour price) by road back to Machico.

-After your transfer back to Camacha, more levada walking at an altitude of about 500m overlooking the coastal valleys, hillside terraces forests and the long narrow Sao Lourenco peninsula.
-Luxuriant vegetation along the levada itself, and you pass through areas of farming terraces, small villages and other valleys of abandoned farms.
-Then a short ascent to Santo da Serra, where you spend a second night.
+After your included transfer to Camacha, there is more levada walking at an altitude of about 500m overlooking the coastal valleys, hillside terraces forests and the long narrow Sao Lourenco peninsula.
+There is Luxuriant vegetation along the levada itself, and you pass through areas of farming terraces, small villages and other valleys of abandoned farms.
+Then a short ascent back to Santo da Serra, where you spend a second night.
 Hopefully you will find some time to look round the beautiful park in the village which has a wonderful panoramic viewpoint, towards Machico.

 Time to head up into the high mountains for a spectacular walk along the highest ridge in the centre of the island.
 The route does need reasonable weather conditions.
-The walk starts with a road transfer (included in tour price) up to Achado do Teixeira (1592m), near the famous Homem em Pe rock, from where it is about an hours walk up to the summit of Pico Ruivo (1862m), the highest summit in Madeira.
+The walk starts with a road transfer (included in tour price) up to Achado do Teixeira (1592m), from where it is about an hours walk up to the summit of Pico Ruivo (1862m), the highest summit in Madeira.
 From there you can continue along a high ridge, which forms the backbone of the island, with fabulous views either side (weather permitting).
 This is a strenuous but very rewarding walk and the hardest day of this tour.
-There are more ‘downs’ than ‘ups’ and you eventually descend to Encumeada (1007m).
-If the weather outlook is poor or the path is closed you can ride with your baggage from Santana to Encumeada for an alternative walk, to Ginjas (13 km/8 miles, 3.5 h (bus back).
-Encumeada, is perched on a mountain pass in the centre of the island, 1007m above sea level.
-The air is scented with cypress and pine and wild flowers grow in profusion in the surroundings.
+There are more ‘downs’ than ‘ups’ and you eventually descend to Encumeada (1007m), a high road pass and cafe.
+From here it is a short road walk down below the pass to your hotel.

 Today, you have a choice of two routes heading towards the sea.

 Option 2: The higher route is often closed but provides a more challenging route with spectacular views when the path is safe and the weather is good.
-The route goes via Fenda do Ferreiro (1100m) and Boca do Cerro pass (1250m) to Corticeiras from where you take a public bus to Funchal where you overnight.
+The route goes via Fenda do Ferreiro (1100m) and Boca do Cerro pass (1250m) to Corticeiras from where you take an afternoon public bus to Funchal where you overnight.

 After breakfast, a transfer to the airport is included in your trip price and takes approx. 30 minutes.